apache/cassandra-java-driver/manual/core/non_blocking/README.md

 [Reactor]: https://projectreactor.io
 [BlockHound]: https://github.com/reactor/BlockHound

-**In summary, when used properly, the DataStax Java driver offers non-blocking guarantees for most of its operations, and during most of the session lifecycle.**
+**In summary, when used properly, the Java Driver offers non-blocking guarantees for most of its operations, and during most of the session lifecycle.**

 These guarantees and their exceptions are detailed below.
 A final chapter explains how to use the